 - Statement to show financial support to the Parent/grandparent.

-- Purpose of Visit to Canada.
+- Purpose of Visit to Canada and ties to your home country

 - Must satisfy that the applicant is entering Canada as a genuine visitor and not for a Permanent intent and Intend to return to their home country and will not stay in Canada.